LANCE: NASA Near Real-Time Data and Imagery

 Land, Atmosphere Near real-time Capability for EOS (LANCE)

+Most data products are available within 3 hours from satellite observation.
+NRT imagery are generally available 3-5 hours after observation.
 If latency is not a primary concern, users are encouraged to use the standard science products, which are created using the best available ancillary, calibration and ephemeris information.
-What is the difference between near real-time and standard products?

 Fire Information for Resource Management System (FIRMS)